-- 3.1 - Boys Cat E and Cat G - The maximum number of players per team is 26 and the minimum is 16 players.
-Maximum 5 leaders, minimum 3 leaders per team.
+- 3.1 - Boys Cat E, Cat F and Cat G - The maximum number of players per team is 22 and the minimum is 16 players.
+Maximum 4 leaders, minimum of 3 leaders per team.

-- 3.6 - On 7v7 competitions, no team may use more than 14 players in a match.
+- 3.8 - For 7v7 competitions, no team may use more than 14 players in a match.

-- 3.7.5 - Incorrect substitutions will be punished with yellow card.
+- 3.9.5 - Incorrect substitutions will be punished with a yellow card.

 4 - Playing Period

-- 4.4 - 2 min Half-Time - All the matches in all the age categories.
+4.4 - 2 min INTERVAL - In all games in all categories.

 5 - Match Details